tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 ## System Offramps

-Each tremor runtime comes with some pre-configured offramos that can be used.
+Each tremor runtime comes with some pre-configured offramps that can be used.

 ### system::stdout